The road to Chouvigny in the Auvergne Rhone-Alps.

 Cycling in France

-This page is dedicated to cyclists who would like to ride on the wonderful French roads, but have either never made the effort or who are worried about cycling on the "wrong side" of the road or manic French drivers.
+This page is dedicated to cyclists who would like to ride on the wonderful French roads, but have either never made the effort or who are worried about cycling on the "wrong side" of the road.
 Let me put these doubts to rest.
 As someone who has cycled many thousands of kilometers in 'la belle France' in the last few years, I can positively state the following reasons for going: 1.
 Cycling on the right takes only a few minutes to get to grips with, but you must remember to position yourself in the centre of the road and watch for oncoming traffic from the right when you have to turn left at junctions.

-3. There are virtually thousands of small lanes to cycle on, and with a good map (I recommend the IGN Tourisme et Découvert Top 100 series which has a brilliant 1 cm. - 1 Km. scale) you can navigate from point to point without touching a larger road.
+3. There are virtually thousands of small lanes to cycle on, and with a good map (I recommend the IGN Tourisme et Découvert Top 100 series which has a brilliant 1 cm. - 1 km. scale) you can navigate from point to point without touching a larger road.
 There are also many redundant rail tracks converted to leisure routes, with generous width and smooth tarmac surface.

 Getting to France with your bike is easy and I have listed the different ways below.